Weighted Lap Pad Sensory Tool: The Easy Way

 *Adjust how much poly pellets you place in each square to make a lighter lap pad.
 Again, I did not fill the last row so that it doesn’t weigh too much.

-Note: Weighted lap pads for children ages 4-10 years should weigh 2-3 pounds.
+Note: Weighted lap pads for children ages 4-10 years typically weigh 2-3 pounds.
 For children and adults ages 10 years plus, weighted lap pads typically weigh 4-5 pounds.

 Instructions